werpu/mona-dish/README.md

 For building the project you need following
 * npm
-* gulp (npm install gulp-cli -g)
+* webpack

 once this is done you can build it by calling ./init.sh one time to install all the needed build dependencies, after that calling /build.sh rebuilds the entire project.

-You also can run karma based unit tests on the project by calling ./test.sh
+You also can run mocha based unit tests on the project by calling ./test.sh

 (note this is for unixoid systems, windows command files will be added soon, in the meanwhile simply check the command sequences in the sh files for building and testing)

 ## Usage

 ### Optional